tukkek/torchlight2-ScalingVendors/README.md

 2. A single roll of the MERCHANT_GENERAL_INVENTORY treasure table was added (respective Spawn Classes)
 3. A MERCHANT_BAG was added as Inventory to each blacksmith (Monster data)

+Note that #2 and #3 were unnecessary for the Mapworks vendor as he already offers consumables by default.

 The Dungeon data for the five hubs were also modified:

 1. Set area level range from 1 to 100.

-Note that #2 and #3 were unnecessary for the Mapworks vendor as he already offers consumables natively.